Skip to content

 Type 2 Anodization

 This process uses sulfuric rather than chromic acid to deliver a thicker anodized coating that is more suitable for coloring.
-Bathed in sulfuric acid, this then produces a porous anodic finish, with the pores allowing the surface of the aluminum to absorb more dye, which is injected directly into the empty pores on the component’s surface and then sealed to better preserve the coloration.
+Bathed in sulfuric acid, this produces a porous anodic finish, with the pores allowing the aluminum surface to absorb more dye, which is injected directly into the empty pores on the component’s surface and then sealed to preserve the coloration better.

 Type 3 Anodization